ezrec/workbook/README.md

 Copy to SYS:System/Workbook

 - Unreleased
+  - Fix issue where only one drawer icon opened when multiple are selected.
   - Ensure all selected icons are affected by Icon menu commands, not just ones in the current window.
   - Ensure only icon images, not labels, are in the icon mouse selection area.
 - v1.6